 by Helen Young

 Did you know leading a sedentary lifestyle is as dangerous as smoking 20 cigarettes a day?
 Coronary heart disease (CHD) is the USA’s biggest killer and is responsible for one in every four deaths.
-A recent study in England found that smoking causes 19% of CHD deaths while getting little or no exercise caused a whopping 37% of the deaths there.
+A recent study in England found that smoking causes 19% of CHD deaths, while getting little or no exercise causes a whopping 37% of the deaths there.
 Simply put, being a couch potato or inactive is a deadly problem globally, but there are options to stay active.

-The answer is everyone should get more exercise and stay active.
+The answer is that everyone should get more exercise and stay active.
 And, even if you can’t walk, may have a balance issue, or if your feet won’t stay on the pedals, cycling may still be a possibility.

-Why Cycling is a Way to Stay Active
+Why cycling is a way to stay active

 If it’s impossible to ride a standard bike, there are plenty of adapted bikes available to stay active.
 Another option is to have a bike especially for you, although this is more expensive.
-Custom made bikes are built exactly to your body size and requirements so they are supremely comfortable options to stay active.
+Custom-made bikes are built exactly to your body size and requirements, so they are supremely comfortable options to stay active.

 The Tricycle